The Solent

-The Solent (/ˈsoʊlənt/ SOH-lənt) is a strait between the Isle of Wight and mainland Great Britain.
+The Solent (/ˈsoʊlənt/ SOH-lənt) is a strait between the Isle of Wight and mainland Great Britain; the major historic ports of Southampton and Portsmouth lie inland of its shores.
 It is about 20 mi long and varies in width between 2+1/2 and 5 mi, although the Hurst Spit which projects 1+1/2 mi into the Solent narrows the sea crossing between Hurst Castle and Colwell Bay to just over 1 mi.

 The Solent is a major shipping lane for passenger, freight and military vessels.
 It is also an important recreational area for water sports, particularly yachting, hosting the Cowes Week sailing event annually.
 It is sheltered by the Isle of Wight and has a complex tidal pattern, which has benefited Southampton's success as a port, providing a "double high tide" that extends the tidal window during which deep-draught ships can be handled.
-Portsmouth lies on its shores.
 Spithead, an area off Gilkicker Point near Gosport, is known as the place where the Royal Navy is traditionally reviewed by the monarch of the day.

 The area is of great ecological and landscape importance, particularly because of the coastal and estuarine habitats along its edge.
 Much of its coastline is designated as a Special Area of Conservation.
 It is bordered by and forms a part of the character of a number of nationally important protected landscapes including the New Forest National Park, and the Isle of Wight AONB.

+It is sometimes erroneously referred to as the “River Solent”, however, the River Solent is actually an extinct river that, during the Pleistocene, was located in southern Hampshire and the Isle of Wight.
+The Solent itself is not a river – it is a strait.

 Etymology

 The word predates Old English, and is first recorded in 731 as Soluente (Bede, H.E.
 4, 16).
 This original spelling suggests a possible derivation from the Brittonic element -uente, which has endured throughout the history of Hampshire, as in the Roman city of Venta Belgarum (Latinised as Venta), the post-Roman kingdom of Y Went, and the modern name of Winchester.

 It later appears in Anglo-Saxon records as Solentan.

 A pre-Celtic and supposedly Semitic root meaning "free-standing rock" has also been suggested as a possible description of the cliffs marking western approach of the strait.
-This Semitic origin may be a relic of the Phoenician traders who sailed to Britain from the Mediterranean as part of the ancient tin trade.
+This Semitic origin may be a relic of the Phoenician traders who are believed by some to have sailed to Britain from the Mediterranean as part of the ancient tin trade.

+An Indo-European root (as opposed to Semitic) is preferred by Richard Coates.

 Another suggestion is that the name may reflect the number of Northern Gannets (previously known as Solans or the Solan Goose) along the coast.